kaushik-53/AMS/README.md

-# EduTrack - Modern Attendance Management
+# AMS - Modern Attendance Management

-This is a Next.js starter project for EduTrack, a modern attendance management system built with Firebase Studio.
+This is a Next.js starter project for AMS, a modern attendance management system built with Firebase Studio.

 ## Prerequisites